evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 By defining these interfaces, the register allocation algorithm can assign real registers to virtual registers without dealing specifically with the target architecture.

+In practice, each interface is usually implemented by instantiating a common generic struct that comes already with an implementation of all or most of the required methods.
+For instance,`regalloc.Function`is implemented by `backend.RegAllocFunction[*arm64.instruction, *arm64.machine]`.

 ### Debug Flags